DavidBraslow/Neural-Network-Interviews/README.md

 Prerequisite knowledge:  The prework activity should be assigned before/while students work on the Learn.co material above.
 The in-person lesson should be scheduled for a date after students have worked through that material.

 Prework: Instruct class to do the following writing exercise and send it to the instructor at least two hours before class.
+You can send out the file "Neural Network Interview Questions Notecatcher.docx" along with the instructions.
 Here is some text you can use (fill in bold fields):

     In class on **DATE**, we will do an simulation exercise where you will respond to technical interview questions about neural networks.
 This will be great practice for when you are really interviewing, and it will help you deepen your understanding of the material.
 In preparation for class, please write one-paragraph answers to the questions below: